Amsterdam Internet Exchange: History

 In February 1994, a layer 2 shared infrastructure, used between academic institutes, was connected with CERN to exchange traffic.
 Other Internet service providers were allowed to connect and the name AMS-IX was first used.
 In 1997, the AMS-IX Association was founded by twenty of the connected Internet service providers and carriers.

-In 2002, the Neutral Internet Exchange was founded as an alternative or backup for the Amsterdam Internet Exchange.
+In 2002, the NL-ix (formerly known as the Neutral Internet Exchange) was founded as an alternative or backup for the Amsterdam Internet Exchange.